Postmortem of My Journey at Autodesk

 Action items

-Incidents are inevitable and not always negative; they provide opportunities to review and enhance our services.
+Incidents are inevitable, but not always negative; they provide opportunities to review and enhance our services.

-Even though I was affected by layoffs, on the other side, this change has offered me the precious opportunity to become a full-time parent 😊
+Even though I was affected by layoffs, on the other side, this change has offered me the precious opportunity to become a full-time parent and give them a chance to live for myself π

 The next thing for me is taking care of my newborn at least 12 months, I will be writing more on the topic so stay tuned!